+Take all of the lo liowing

-HIS-1003 Western Civilization I: 3.0
+HIS-1003 Western Civilization I: 3

 Antiquity to Reformation

 HIS-1013G The Western Tradition in 3

 World Context

-HIS-2013 United States History to 3
+HIS-2013 United States History to 1865 3

-1865

 HIS-2023 United States History Since 3

 1865

 POL-1003G American Politics & 3

 Government

 aHIS-3193 Seminar in Historical 3

 Research

 HIS-4001 Research Capstone 1

-Course work/practicums 16.0
+Course work/practicums 16

 taken in association with

 the Council of Christian

 Colleges and Universities

-American Studies
+American Studies Program

-Program in Washington,
+in Washington, DC

-DC
+Elective election

-Upper division American history 3.0
+Upper division American history 3

-Upper division non-American history 3.0
+Upper division non-American history 3

-Upper division history 3.0
+Upper division history 3

-The student with a major in history (American studies track) must complete a minor in another discipline.
+The student with a major in history (American studies concentration) must complete a minor in another discipline.

-History (British Studies Track), B.A.
+History (British Studies Concentration), B.A.